-- 1) Increases coordination on Homeland Security and emergency response efforts among the federal, state, and local governments with clearly defined roles and responsibilities for each.
-(Staff) - 2) Provides continued funding to enhance and maintain local Homeland Security infrastructure, including physical and cyber protection of critical infrastructure.
-(Staff) - 3) Ensures adequate funding for expenditures related to disaster response and all phases of emergency management; including the earthquake early notification system and efforts to enhance water infrastructure resiliency.
-(Staff)

-4) Strengthens intergovernmental planning and preparation coordination for emergency response and drills.
+- 1) Increases coordination on Homeland Security and emergency response efforts among the federal, state, and local governments with clearly defined roles and responsibilities for each. - 2) Provides continued funding to enhance and maintain local Homeland Security infrastructure, including physical and cyber protection of critical infrastructure. - 3) Ensures adequate funding for expenditures related to disaster response and all phases of emergency management; including the earthquake early notification system and efforts to enhance water infrastructure resiliency. - 4) Strengthens intergovernmental planning and preparation coordination for emergency response and drills. - 5) Enhances protection of information and cyber security for critical infrastructure through policy and funding for local efforts.
+(Staff) - 6) Supports water utility capability to notify customers of emergency protective measures through reverse notification systems.
 (Staff)